 Jade Plants Need Full Sun

 Growing them in less than four to six hours of sunlight will result in less-vibrant leaves and slower growth.
-If you want to grow a lush, green jade plant that produces several branches of thick leaves, then placing it in full sun is necessary; this is why this plant does so well outdoors during Spring and Summer.
+If you want to grow a lush, green jade plant with rich color that produces several branches of thick leaves, then placing it in full sun is necessary; this is why this plant does so well outdoors during Spring and Summer.

 If growing indoors, place the plant near a window that lets in plenty of light.